emlynoregan/gaedocstore/README.md

 gaedocstore takes arbitrary JSON object structures, and stores them to a single ndb datastore object called GDSDocument.

+In ndb, JSON can simply be stored in a JSON property.
+Unfortunately that is a blob, and so unindexed.
+This library stores the bulk of the document in first class expando properties, which are indexed, and only resorts to JSON blobs where it can't be helped (and where you are unlikely to want to search anyway).

+gaedocstore also provides a method for denormalised linking of objects; that is, inserting one document into another based on a reference key, and keeping the inserted, denormalised copy up to date as the source document changes.
+Amongst other uses, this allows you to provide performant REST apis in which objects are decorated with related information, without the penalty of secondary lookups.

 ## Simple Put

 When JSON is stored to the document store, it is converted to a GDSDocument object (an Expando model subclass) as follows: